 Notification

-The award notification will be sent via email in mid-June and announced on the ISB and [BC]2 website after acceptance of the award.
+The award notification will be sent via email in mid-May and announced on the ISB and [BC]2 website after acceptance of the award.

 Important dates